Jbleezy/BO1-Reimagined/README.md

 * Power no longer needs to be on for an electrified zombie to drop a Max Ammo

 ### Monkeys (Shangri-La)
-* Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground
+* Keep attempting to spawn until successfully spawned during the whole duration while a powerup is active on the ground
 * Now always cycle through Nukes and Fire Sales
 * Decreased amount of points given to the player for killing a monkey from 500 to 50
 * Players no longer lose points for taking damage from a monkey